The Shear-to-Cosmology Paradigm I. Hybrid Field-Level and Simulation-Based Framework for Weak Lensing Surveys: Data Preprocessing

 \subsection{Shear Denoising}

-The entire mock galaxy catalog over the entire photo-$z$ range is divided into 4 photo-$z$ bins, as shown in Fig.\ref{fig:CSST photo-z distribution}.
+WL signals are strongly redshift-dependent, whereas shape noise is largely uncorrelated with redshift.
+This motivates using PCA algorithm along the redshift direction to separate signal from noise.
+However, the global nature of PCA causes high S/N modes from high-redshift bins to leak into lower-redshift bins when wide redshift bins are used, diluting the true redshift evolution.
+To mitigate this, we perform PCA independently within narrower redshift intervals, limiting cross-bin signal mixing.
+This requires subdividing galaxies within each photo-$z$ bin, enabling the denoising procedure to better preserve the redshift dependent structure of the shear signal.
+Hence, the entire mock galaxy catalog over the entire photo-$z$ range is divided into 4 photo-$z$ bins, as shown in Figure~\ref{fig:CSST photo-z distribution}.
 Considering both the photo-$z$ distribution of CSST galaxies and the characteristic decline of WL strength at lower redshifts, the number of galaxies in the low photo-$z$ bins is appropriately increased to boost the WL signal in those bins.

-For each sky block in Fig.\ref{fig: sky-108-block dataset}, the shear data can be obtained through the following steps (illustrated in Figure~\ref{fig: shear-denoisng}), incorporating analytical operations to suppress noise and enhance the shear signal quality. \begin{itemize}[leftmargin=4em] \item[\textbf{(a)}] $\textbf{Subdivision: }$ Within each photo-$z$ bin and sky block, galaxies are further divided into 8 subsets based on their photo-$z$ values, in preparation for the denoising operation described below.
-In each subset, we calculate the noisy shear maps (${\bm \gamma}^{\rm ns}$) by averaging the galaxy ellipticities, expressed as
+For each sky block in Figure~\ref{fig:sky-108-block-dataset}, the shear data can be obtained through the following steps (illustrated in Figure~\ref{fig: shear-denoisng}), incorporating analytical operations to suppress noise and enhance the shear signal quality.

+\begin{itemize}[leftmargin=4em] \item[\textbf{(a)}] $\textbf{Subdivision: }$ To ensure statistical stability, each subset must contain a sufficient number of galaxies (typically 20-40 per pixel), given the finite sample size within each photo-$z$ bin.
+At the same time, the number of subsets determines the number of effective PCA modes; using too few subsets reduces the decomposition capacity and limits the ability to separate signal from noise.
+We therefore adopt 8 subsets as a pragmatic compromise between these competing requirements.
+Accordingly, within each photo‑$z$ bin and sky block, we divide galaxies into 8 subsets by their photo‑$z$ values, then compute noisy shear maps (${\bm \gamma}^{\rm ns}$) by averaging the ellipticities per subset, expressed as

-Notably, we adopt the simplified precondition here that all galaxies reside entirely within pixel boundaries, neglecting the complexities associated with those intersecting pixel edges. \item[\textbf{(b)}] $\textbf{Multi-Smoothing: }$ The noisy shear map in each subset is smoothed with a set of Gaussian kernels,
+Notably, we adopt the simplified precondition here that all galaxies reside entirely within pixel boundaries, neglecting the complexities associated with those intersecting pixel edges. \item[\textbf{(b)}] $\textbf{Multi-Smoothing: }$ To improve PCA decomposition by enhancing the S/N ratio via high-frequency noise suppression, we smooth the noisy shear map in each subset using a set of Gaussian kernels,

 where the Gaussian kernel in Fourier space is given by

 Here we adopt a set of smoothing scales in Fourier space, $\tilde{\sigma}_{\rm sm} = [10,\,20,\,40]$ $\rm pixel^{-1}$, which correspond to Gaussian kernel widths in real space of $\sigma_{\rm sm} = [1.00,\,0.50,\,0.25]$ deg, respectively.
 Intuitively, feeding multiple independently smoothed results into a neural network preserves multi-scale, non-Gaussian features.
 Although increased smoothing improves the S/N ratio, it reduces local complexity, making overfitting more likely.
 Averaging multiple smoothed results may offer a balance between information retention and overfitting prevention, expressed as